ANALYSIS-New Czech central bank chief's steady rates pledge to face stern test

 Jan Bures, chief economist at Patria Finance, part of the CSOB group which has forecast rates peaking in June at 7%, expects the bank's new August outlook will show inflation as more persistent.

 "I believe the monetary policy department will call for a further interest rate hike (in August)," he said.
-(Reporting by Jan Lopatka and Jason Hovet Editing by Tomasz Janowski) ((jan.lopatka@thomsonreuters.com; +420 234 721 614; Reuters Messaging: jan.lopatka.thomsonreuters.com@reuters.net)) Keywords: CZECH CENBANK/ (ANALYSIS, PIX)
+(Reporting by Jan Lopatka and Jason Hovet Editing by Tomasz Janowski) ((jan.lopatka@thomsonreuters.com; +420 234 721 614; Reuters Messaging: jan.lopatka.thomsonreuters.com@reuters.net)) Keywords: CZECH CENBANK/ (ANALYSIS, PIX, REPEAT)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.